Gxwhipp/Fitnite-Topology-Enumeration/README.md

 This example computes the number of topologies on a set with 8 elements.
-Execution proceeds by starting with a set with one element and then creating a new 2x2 matrix by adding a second row and second column that is tested for property (*).
-If the new matrix satisfies property (*) push the matrix (or rather a pointer to the matrix) on to the stack.
-Each time a matrix is pushed onto the stack, increment a counter and continue until all possible 2x2 matrices have been tested and added to the stack if satisfying property (*).
-Continue by poping a 2x2 matrix off the stack and create new 3x3 matrix by adding a third row and third column and testing for property *.
+Execution proceeds by starting with a set with one element and then creating a new 2x2 matrix by adding a second row and second column that is tested for (*).
+If the new matrix satisfies (*) push the matrix (or rather a pointer to the matrix) on to the stack.
+Each time a matrix is pushed onto the stack, increment a counter and continue until all possible 2x2 matrices have been tested and added to the stack if satisfying (*).
+Continue by poping a 2x2 matrix off the stack and create new 3x3 matrix by adding a third row and third column and testing for (*).
-Continue until all 3x3 matrices have been created and tested for property *.
+Continue until all 3x3 matrices have been created and tested for (*).
 Repeat for 4x4 matrices, then 5x5, then 6x6m then 7x7 then 8x8.
 Finish by printing the counters for each matrix dimension.